 GDPR (the General Data Protection Regulation) covers how you must handle and store personal information

-- Amongst other things, you must only keep personal information you need, ensure that it is held securely, and delete or otherwise dispose of it when it is no longer necessary.
-The retention of personal data should be regularly reviewed to ensure that it is not being held for longer than necessary.
+- You must only keep personal information you need.
+You must ensure that it is held securely and delete (or otherwise dispose of it) when it is no longer necessary.
+The retention of personal data should be regularly reviewed to ensure that it is not being held for longer than absolutely necessary.

-- Where any personal information is to be used for a project, make privacy and data security key aspects of the planning process from an early stage.
+- Where any personal information is to be used for a project, build privacy and data security into the planning process from the beginning.

 You are legally required to keep specified tax and financial information for a set period